nwg-piotr/nwg-launchers/README.md

 `.desktop` files with the `Terminal=true` line should be started in a terminal emulator.
 There's no common method to determine which terminal to use.
-The `nwggrid` command since v0.4.1 at the first run will look for installed terminals in the following order: alacritty, kitty, urxvt, lxterminal, sakura, st, termite, terminator, xfce4-terminal, gnome-terminal.
+The `nwggrid` command since v0.4.1 at the first run will look for installed terminals in the following order: alacritty, kitty, urxvt, foot(1), lxterminal, sakura, st, termite, terminator, xfce4-terminal, gnome-terminal.
 The name of the first one found will be saved to the `~/.config/nwg-launchers/nwggrid/terminal` file.
 If none of above is found, the fallback `xterm` value will be saved, regardless of whether xterm is installed or not.
 You may edit the `term` file to use another terminal.

+_(1) foot 1.5.3 does not seem to behave well on Arch Linux_

 ### Custom background